byu-cpe/ecen520_student/bram/bram.md

 <!--
+- Easy lab.
+COuld be combined with download if the instantiation insturciotns are provided (a waste of time to look it up)
+- Add a little more help on how to use the bram primitives and where in the docs to look.
+  Add an instruction in GitHub to add the modelsim.ini to the bram directory, and to run vsim from the terminal as <vsim -L unisim &>.
 - Need to have check script copy the modelsim.ini file to the student's directory for grading outside of the repo OR have them commit the modelsim.ini file (done)
 - Use the description from Chu section 9.3.2 for creating a FIFO (have them read this and implement this)